TimeDelta/auto-psych-nosology/README.md

 The alignment will be reasonably high but not exact due to the vastly different methods in producing the final output (RDoC is mechanistically focused while HiTOP is focused on symptoms and this novel method will be automated).

 ## Methods
-By mining the scientific literature into a multiplex graph and partitioning it with information-theoretic methods, this project draws inspiration from generative modeling’s emphasis on latent structure while also addressing the critiques of purely data-driven ML.
+By using a knowledge graph that was mined from the scientific literature into a multiplex graph and partitioning it with information-theoretic methods, this project draws inspiration from generative modeling’s emphasis on latent structure while also addressing the critiques of purely data-driven ML.
 Unlike many ML approaches that risk reproducing existing DSM or RDoC categories (by training directly on them), this method removes those labels during graph construction.
 Any observed alignment that later emerges with HiTOP or RDoC therefore reflects genuine structural similarity rather than trivial lexical overlap, ensuring a more independent test of whether automated nosology converges with established frameworks.